 Anthony Hennen – Anthony grew up in southeast Ohio and graduated from Ohio University with a bachelor’s degree in journalism.
 He later earned a master’s degree in philosophy/politics/economics from the Cevro Institute in Prague, Czech Republic.
 He is editor/writer at the James G. Martin Center for Academic Renewal and lives in Philadelphia, PA.
 Follow him on Twitter: @anthonyhennen.

-Alena Klimas – Alena’s roots are in West Virginia where she grew up exploring nature across the mountain state.
+Alena Klimas – Alena’s roots are in West Virginia where she often visits and works.
 She graduated from Ohio University with bachelors degrees in Global Studies and Political Science.
-Then, she was a volunteer with Peace Corps in the High Atlas Mountains of Morocco for two years.
-Now she’s in Asheville, NC working on economic development, mostly in Central Appalachia.
+Then, she spent two years in the High Atlas Mountains of Morocco with Peace Corps.
+Now she’s in Asheville, North Carolina working on economic development projects in Central Appalachia.
 Alena is passionate about economic opportunities, community development, and social movements in Appalachia.
 Follow her on Twitter: @Alenaklimas

 Nick Brumfield – Nick was raised in Vienna, West Virginia, and graduated from Ohio University with a BA in Political Science in 2015.
 He received his MA in Arab Studies from Georgetown University in 2017, and worked at an NGO in Jordan after graduation.
 Nick mostly writes about history and culture, with an eye toward both celebrating and critiquing Appalachian identity and popular memory.
 He currently lives and works in Arlington, VA.
 Follow him on Twitter: @Nickjbrumfield.